MMunibas/dmc_gpu_PhysNet/README.md

     (deactivating it by typing: conda deactivate)

-b) install tensorflow (and all dependencies) using conda:
+b) install tensorflow (and dependencies) using conda (make sure you install the dependencies with activated environment):

-        conda install tensorflow-gpu==1.13.1

-    if a compatible gpu is available, else try:

-        conda install tensorflow==1.13.1
+        pip install -r requirements.txt

+    if a compatible gpu is available.
+If you plan to use the DMC code on a CPU (or do not have a GPU available) replace the line "tensorflow-gpu==1.12.0" in requirements.txt with "tensorflow==1.12.0"

+c) For GPU use: The codes make use of Cuda 9.0, which needs to be installed if not available yet.
+On the pc-studix cluster this involves loading the following module

+        module load gcc/gcc4.8.5-openmpi1.10-cuda9.0
 ### Example

 The use of the code is illustrated based on the formic acid monomer molecule, for